COVID-19 Vaccination Mandates and Requirements for Travel Healthcare Workers

 Are there any exceptions or exemptions that will allow me to continue working if I choose to not get vaccinated for medical or religious reasons?

-Some facilities may allow you to apply for a medical or religious exemption, while other facilities will not accept vaccine exemptions for any staff member.
-If you’re looking into applying for a vaccine exemption and are concerned about your standing with the facility to which you are assigned, reach out to your recruiter.
+Some facilities may allow you to request a medical and/or religious accommodation, while other facilities cannot accommodate these requests.
+If you’re looking into requesting a medical or religious accommodation and are concerned about your standing with the facility to which you are assigned, reach out to your recruiter.

 Where can I find a list of facilities that currently have or are planning to implement a COVID-19 vaccine mandate?